 Diluted apple cider vinegar can be used in place of a drugstore product due to its natural lactic acid components.

 Topical retinoids come in the form of creams and lotions.
 Dermatologists recommend these to reduce discoloration and improve skin texture.
-(5)
+(5) Topical retinoids are a good option to treat fresh acne scars.

 Topical retinoids may cause sun-sensitivity.
-Wearing sunscreen before you step-out is a must.
+Wearing sunscreen before you step out is a must.

 Azelaic acid has anti-inflammatory and antimicrobial properties.
 It helps treat acne and scars left behind by it.